Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Introduction

-\rev{To fill this knowledge gap, this study surveyed a variety of software developers, including those who may not perform compliance tasks regularly.} Our goal was to gain a deeper understanding of the licensing processes and challenges for developers, discover the gaps in the technology developers use for licensing, and work toward organizational and technical solutions.
+\rev{To fill this knowledge gap, this study surveyed software developers with various levels of familiarity with licensing tasks.
+Given that licensing tasks might not need to be performed as frequently as other software engineering tasks and that developers do not always have training regarding software licensing, this study provides important context by representing the views of developers with realistic licensing workloads and training, spanning those with limited exposure to licensing tasks to those who address such tasks frequently, which results in a novel view of the state of practice.} Our goal was to gain a deeper understanding of licensing processes and challenges for developers, discover the gaps in the technology developers use for licensing, and work toward organizational and technical solutions.
+We accomplished this by identifying the licensing tasks that developers perform most frequently and the tasks that are most difficult, explaining how developers address licensing tasks through strategies that encompass both communication with legal experts and making changes themselves, and diagnosing low awareness and adoption of tools that can assist with licensing tasks.

 \rev{